TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 - Read this [Git Cheat Sheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet) if you need a reference sheet.
 - Watch this [video about Rebase & Merge](https://www.youtube.com/watch?v=f1wnYdLEpgI) for an example of how to use both rebase and merge.
 - Read the chapter on [Branches covered by git-scm](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) if you want an even deeper dive into Branches.
+- The official Git website has a [guide](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) on other ways to view your commit history.
+Check it out if you're looking to learn more techniques.
+- Watch this[video on merge conflicts](https://youtu.be/HosPml1qkrg) to learn how to solve them in Visual Studio Code.

 ### Knowledge Check